Vox VT40X Amplifier Review

 The Tube Bias and power class functions also sculpt the tone in some magical ways.
 Playing with these settings provides even more tube goodness from this amp.

 Conclusion And Final Thoughts

-There are many great electric guitar amplifiers on the market for under $500 and the Vox VT40X is one of them.
+If you are in the market for an amp under $500 then add the VT40X to your list!
 Vox has made it easy to get a great sound right when you plug in and turn on.